HSZemi/mahlowat/README.md

 - *start*: the start button on the intro page was clicked, now displaying the first thesis
 - *result* the results are displayed

-Every checkpoint can be activated separately.
+Each checkpoint can be activated separately.
 Only then it is part of the collected data.
 By default, all checkpoints are disabled, thus no data is collected, and no statistics are available.

 Every time an activated checkpoint is entered, the Vote-O-Mat instance sends the checkpoint ID (*enter*, *start*, or *result*, or a custom name for these) to the statistics module.
 The ID can be preceeded by a prefix like *de-* which can be set for each Vote-O-Mat instance and makes it possible to differentiate usages between languages.